 If you are unable to get a soil test done, unless you have had problems in the past with sickly tomato plants, you can assume that you have a balanced soil and use the higher phosphorus tomato plant fertilizer.

-When fertilizing tomato plants, be careful that you do not use too much nitrogen.
-This will result in a lush, green tomato plant with very few tomatoes on it.
-If you have experienced this problem in the past, you may even want to consider simply providing phosphorus to the plant, instead of complete fertilizers for tomatoes.
+When fertilizing tomato plants, be careful that you don’t use too much nitrogen.
+This will result in a lush, green tomato plant with very few tomatoes.
+If you have experienced this problem in the past, you may even want to consider simply providing phosphorus to the plant instead of a complete fertilizer for tomatoes.

 When to Use Tomato Plant Fertilizers